A16 Restaurant Review, San Francisco

 None

-We’ve been here several times and the food remains very good at A16.
-The service could have been better to match the fine food, server was just fair.
-It is still a very popular place that anyone interested in high quality Italian food should visit.
+We’ve been to this restaurant several times and the food remains very good at A16.
+Food quality is close to our favorites: Delfina and Perbacco.
+A16 remains a very popular place that anyone interested in high quality Italian food should visit.

 Be sure to check out the A16 Food and Wine Book